GensaGames/MLWiki-Machine-Learning-and-Math/README.md

 Some most common information during designing Machine Learning algorithms.
 Including must have Math background for each task.
 Feel free to add some updates here.
 Thanks.

+### Feature Extraction

+* [SIFT (Scale-Invariant Feature Transform)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_sift_intro/py_sift_intro.html#sift-intro) So, in 2004, D.Lowe, University of British Columbia, came up with a new algorithm, Scale Invariant Feature Transform (SIFT) in his paper, Distinctive Image Features from Scale-Invariant Keypoints, which extract keypoints and compute its descriptors.

+* [ORB (Oriented FAST and Rotated BRIEF)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_orb/py_orb.html#orb) This algorithm was brought up by Ethan Rublee, Vincent Rabaud, Kurt Konolige and Gary R. Bradski in their paper ORB: An efficient alternative to SIFT or SURF in 2011.
+As the title says, it is a good alternative to SIFT and SURF in computation cost, matching performance and mainly the patents.
+Yes, SIFT and SURF are patented and you are supposed to pay them for its use.
+But ORB is not!

+* [SURF (Speeded-Up Robust Features)](https://www.youtube.com/watch?v=WCUNPb-5EYI) In 2006, three people, Bay, H., Tuytelaars, T. and Van Gool, L, published another paper, “SURF: Speeded Up Robust Features” which introduced a new algorithm called SURF.
+As name suggests, it is a speeded-up version of SIFT.

+* [BRIEF (Binary Robust Independent Elementary Features)](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_feature2d/py_brief/py_brief.html#brief) We know SIFT uses 128-dim vector for descriptors.
+Since it is using floating point numbers, it takes basically 512 bytes.
+Similarly SURF also takes minimum of 256 bytes (for 64-dim).
+Creating such a vector for thousands of features takes a lot of memory which are not feasible for resouce-constraint applications especially for embedded systems.
+Larger the memory, longer the time it takes for matching.

 ### Neural Network

 * [RNN LSTM](https://www.youtube.com/watch?v=WCUNPb-5EYI) Recurrent Neural Networks (RNN) and Long Short-Term Memory (LSTM).
 Very simple and friendly walk through how they work and how they are useful.